richardsondx/compatibility_tables/README.md

 # compatibility_tables
-Compatibility Tables for most languages and their package manager
+Compatibility Tables for most languages, their frameworks and their package manager

 ## Purpose
 The purpose of this open source project is to speed up application debugging for issues related to versions installation. it's a quick an easy way to find out releases compatibility between a language, it's framework and its package managers.